isa10110/decentral-uart/REDME.md

 # Idea:
 building a Bus system with out central Authorety to  build a activitiy based aktivation.

+## enheancements:

+if you  have some ideas please let me know : i would like to see:
+- how to detect directions: of moving on this sythem
+- how to predict directions with out of changeing the system to mutch.

 # System:
 Our Bus contains n element R nodes.